PragueTravel Guide

 Things to do in Prague

 Prague is a city full of history, culture, and beauty.
 There are so many things to see and do, you could spend days here and not see everything.
 To help you make the most of your time in Prague, we've put together a list of essential experiences.
-This is a great starting point for having an amazing vacation in this wonderful city.
+This is a great starting point for having an amazing holiday in this wonderful city.

 Prague's Charles Bridge is a world-famous, stone-arch pedestrian bridge that stretches from Old Town to Malá Strana, over the Vltava River.
 It's the second-oldest bridge in the Czech Republic, with construction having kicked off in 1357.
 A beautiful sight at sunset.